 PHASE 1: DATA COLLECTION

 The first phase, Data Collection, will begin March 2019 and last for approximately 7-8 months.
 During this phase, data collectors, also known as “Listers," visit parcels to inspect and verify the measurements of the exterior of each building.
 These Listers note the building’s location, size, age, quality of construction, improvements, topography, utilities, zoning restrictions, if any, and numerous other characteristics.
-Listers will also be taking photographs of the exterior of each property as they visit them.
+A new photograph of the exterior of each property is also taken.
 These photos are added to the Assessor’s database and will be printed on the property record card.
 These will replace our currently used photos, many of which are over 10 years old.

 All field representatives will carry identification cards and have their cars listed with both the Assessor’s Office and the Police Department.